hjoliver/cylc-7-8-sched-comp/README.md

 with unsatisfied prerequisites across the task pool to see if other tasks become ready.

-*Succeeded* tasks can be dropped from the pool once there are no *waiting* tasks left that they could potentially satisfy (roughly, no waiting tasks remaining in the same cycle point).
+*Succeeded* tasks can only be forgotten when there are no more *waiting* tasks left that could potentially be satisfied by them (roughly, no waiting tasks remaining in the same cycle point, modified by intercycle dependence).

-*So Cylc 7 extends the workflow by spawning the next instance of each task at submit time, not by following the graph!
-The pre-spawned tasks do then run according to the dependencies, however.*
+*So Cylc 7 evolves the workflow forward by spawning the next-cycle instance of each task at submit time, not by following the graph!
+The pre-spawned tasks do then run according to the graph, however.*

+Comments:
+ - the historical justification for this algorithm is documented elsewhere
+ - it works amazingly well, but has some notable problems resulting from:
+   - spawning of tasks long before they are needed, and a large task pool
+   - `O(n^2)` (in number of tasks) prerequisite-output matching
+   - implicit dependence on previous-instance submit

 ## Cylc 8 Scheduling Algorithm (simplified)